timescale/docs/timescaledb/tutorials/time-series-forecast.md

-# Tutorial: Time-Series Forecasting
+# Tutorial: Time-series forecasting

 Time-series forecasting enables us to predict likely future values for a dataset based on historical time-series data.
 Time-series data collectively represents how a system, process, or behavior changes over time.
 When we accumulate millions of data points over a time period, we can build models to predict the next set of values likely to occur.

 Time-series predictions can be used to: